Longor1996/talecraft/README.md

 # TaleCraft
-This is the official repository for the Minecraft-mod **TaleCraft**.
+This is the former official repository for the Minecraft-mod **TaleCraft**.

 > TaleCraft gives you the tools and abilities to create more in-depth adventure maps, improve your control over the environment, and help tell an epic tale.
 Whether you're an adventurer exploring a cursed tomb, a guy running from a eldricht monster, or a space pirate who's on the hunt for more cyber-rum...
 It's all up to you.